deeplearningandaiwinterschool/deeplearningandaiwinterschool.github.io/_location/location.markdown

 layout: simple
 ---

-All programs will be hosted offline and the schedule given in ICT time (UTC+7)
+All programs will be hosted online and the schedule given in ICT time (UTC+7)